 Farmers Market– Every Friday morning May thru October, 9 am – 1 pm on Island Street in Bryson City.

-September 20 – October 31- Fall Events at Darnell Farm: Sunflower Maze (opens early October) & Pumpkin Patch daily (open now).
+Mid-September – October 31- Fall Events at Darnell Farm: Corn Maze & Pumpkin Patch daily.
 Hayrides, Thursday – Sunday.
-Haunted Trail the week of Halloween.
+Haunted Barn the week of Halloween.

 October: Fridays thru Sundays – Peanuts Pumpkin Patch Express Train Event.
 Ride to pumpkin patch, meet Peanuts charactures, enjoy activities and music, pick your own pumpkin.